Nursing Mothers in the Workplace

 - POLICY STANDARDS AND PROCEDURES

 - Each employee who is a nursing mother shall have access to a suitable, private location, other than a bathroom, located in close proximity to her work area in which to take a break period under this policy.
 The location shall be shielded from view and free from intrusion from coworkers and the public.
-The following spaces on campus have been designated as Nursing Mother Rooms: 346 Hullihen Hall, 128 Perkins Student Center, and 214A McDowell Hall (all operated by the Office of Equity and Inclusion – contact 831-8063).
+The following spaces on campus have been designated as Nursing Mother Rooms: 346 Hullihen Hall, 128 Perkins Student Center, 214A McDowell Hall, 207E Morris Library, and The Tower at STAR, Room 354 (all operated by the Office of Equity and Inclusion – contact 831-8063).
 All rooms operate on a first-come, first-serve manner and are available when the buildings are open.
 Room 128 Perkins Student Center is wheelchair/scooter accessible.

 - When an employee makes an initial request for an accommodation under this policy, it shall be the employee’s responsibility to engage in a dialogue with her supervisor about the duration and frequency of leave required.
 A request for an accommodation under this policy will be treated as a request for a flexible work schedule.
 An employee shall be entitled either to request reasonable unpaid break time or to use paid break or meal times for this purpose.
 Leave time granted under this policy may be made up at the beginning or end of the day on which leave is taken.